-A thorough introduction to the philosophical core of the thought of Michel Foucault and Jacques Derrida, arguably the most distinctive philosophical voices in the second half of the twentieth century.
-Discussion of their influence on contemporary philosophical discourse, literary criticism, architectural design, humanities and the arts, under the title of postmodernity.
+A thorough introduction to the philosophical core of the thought of Michel Foucault and Jacques Derrida, two distinctive philosophical voices of the second half of the twentieth century.
+Discussion of their main philosophical insights and conceptions, their influence on contemporary philosophical discourse under the title of postmodernity.
+UK CREDITS: 15